Kenyans vow to 'take back' their country on August 8 – DW – 08/07/2024

 DJ Raphael Omondi sits in his small Nairobi aparthment, surrounded by turntables and speakers.

-Despite holding a degree in multimedia specializing in television, the 24-year-old has never secured a job in his field.
+Despite having a degree in multimedia specializing in television, the 24-year-old has never secured a job in his field.

 Systemic corruption and poor governance in Kenya have thwarted his career ambitions, Omondi told DW.